ctools/ctools/doc/source/user_manual/getting_started/response.rst

   $CTOOLS/share/caldb

-but it may be that some other software installation or configuration setting on your system overwrites this location.
+but it may be that due to some other analysis software on your system the ``CALDB`` environment variable points to another directory.
 If in doubt, type

 .. code-block:: bash

   echo $CALDB

-to find out to which directory your ``CALDB`` environment variable is set.
+to find out to which directory your ``CALDB`` environment variable points.
 You may always overwrite this setting using

 .. code-block:: bash